marcosgtz/marcosgtz.github.io/README.md

 Soy programador web y administrador de servidores, aunque mayormente me dedico a web.
 Este curriculum está hecho con Vue3.

-El diseño está basado en breezycv
+El diseño está basado en breezycv.
+Por el momento no estoy buscando trabajo :)

 ## English
 I'm web developer but also can manage servers.
 This resume is made with Vue3.

-Design is based on breezycv
+Design is based on breezycv.
+For now I'm not searching a job :)